igitur/number_challenge/README.md

 # Number Challenge

 A Python project that converts numbers to their word representations using the short scale naming convention.
+See [Thought Process](THOUGHT_PROCESS.md) for details on the implementation and development approach.

 ## Setup